Share on Facebook

 While schools cannot prevent every threat, they must anticipate risks common to their environment, such as neighborhood crime, past incidents, or known behavioral issues among students.
 Failure to act on these warning signs can demonstrate a clear breach of duty.

-Transportation Negligence
+School Bus Accidents and Transportation Negligence

 Student safety extends beyond the classroom.
 When a school provides or arranges transportation through buses, vans, or contracted vehicles, it assumes responsibility for ensuring that vehicles and operators meet state safety standards.